arielgee/Sage-Like/.misc/tasks.md

 * Detecting feeds in web pages may result in HTTP 429 'Too Many Requests' due to "rate limiting". https://discourse.mozilla.org/t/support-sage-like-sidebar-based-rss-feed-reader/43383/50 -> 'Manage Exceptions...' button under 'Detect feeds in web pages and...'.
 * in UI, replace all '...' with '…' => NO
 * prefrences.css/html . consolidate box elements from ID's to classes. (class="boxActionButtons")
+* in preferences, change 'hideMessageBox()' to 'closeMessageBox()'
+* disable scrolling when popup boxes are shown in preferences page => NO
 ---

 ## Now
-* in preferences, change 'hideMessageBox()' to 'closeMessageBox()'
+* in preferences, lazy initialize for box only elements like getUrlList()
+* preferences messageBox.
+Move button addEventListener to showMessageBox() and the removeEventListener to closeMessageBox()
 > STANDING TASK: Check the </select> control in the preferences page.
 Are the colors of the </option> in dark mode are readable when hoverd
 ---

 ## Next
-* in preferences, lazy initialize for box only elements like getUrlList()
-* preferences messageBox.
-Move button addEventListener to showMessageBox() and the removeEventListener to hideMessageBox()
 * new preference "Show humongous informational tooltip when mouse hovers over the filter widget"
 * Feed Properties Panel, change caption text to 'Feed/Folder'
 * prefer toUpperCase() over toLowerCase(). https://docs.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2015/code-quality/ca1308-normalize-strings-to-uppercase?view=vs-2015&redirectedfrom=MSDN
 * change User font box and Time of day box. use a hideBox() function like Message Box. only one 'xxxxxBox.style.display = "none"'
-* disable scrolling when popup boxes are shown in preferences page
 * "Improve prominence to unread items" -> "Improve prominence of unread items" ?
 * https://discourse.mozilla.org/t/support-sage-like-sidebar-based-rss-feed-reader/43383/49 -> do it like openInFeedPreview (TreeFeedsData properly + preference)
 	Use update time from most recent feed-item